Youth Activities, Pre-Collegiate Programs and Camps

 - Practicum and student teaching activities as a part of the School of Education are not subject to this policy.
 The background check policy of the School of Education (see Resources below) applies for these programs/students.

 - ISU employees under the age of eighteen who are not involved with youth activities are not subject to this policy.
-Individuals working in these situations are subject to the Employment Verification and Background Checks policy (see Resources below).
+Individuals working in these situations are subject to the Employment References and Background Checks policy (see Resources below).

 University Sponsored and University Endorsed Programs